RidaRidss/Student_Management_System/README.md

 ## > Heroku Deployment

-  Please wait for this https://ridss-student-management-app.herokuapp.com/
+  Please wait for this URL https://ridss-student-management-app.herokuapp.com/

 ## > Kindly Follow These Steps